hgrow1/Fun-with-Mitre-Att-ck/README.md

 JSON Data is parsed and analysed with Splunk.

 Splunk TA coming soon.
-(Modular Input to ingest Data without the need of preprocessing, sourcetypes and all the things)
+(Modular Input to ingest Data without the need of pre-processing, sourcetypes and all the things)

 ## Similar Work